TeamWalrus/Walrus/README.md

 This can be done in your Android Settings as follows:
- *Step 1: Open the Android Settings menu.
+ 1. Open the Android Settings menu.
- *Step 2: Find Apps (or Applications, depending on your device) in the Settings menu, then locate the Walrus app.
+ 2. Find Apps (or Applications, depending on your device) in the Settings menu, then locate the Walrus app.
- *Step 3: Tap on Storage, and then tap the "Clear Data" and "Clear Cache" buttons.
+ 3. Tap on Storage, and then tap the "Clear Data" and "Clear Cache" buttons.

 ![clear-app-data](https://pbs.twimg.com/media/D1XRwBaU4AAZK5j.jpg:small)